About courage

 We’ve known each other for close to forty years.
 She was a good friend of mine and a former wife of my close buddy.
 I visited her in the delivery room after her son was born.

-Her apartment was small and she had it all for herself.
+Her apartment was small, and she had it all for herself.
 Since the house was built on the hill, the living space was designed to have a multi level floor plan.
 Her place was clean, tidy and filled with knick-knacks from the two other countries she lived in before.
 The balcony had a breathtaking view of the roofs of the houses below and farther out endless fields of rich green trees.
 There was a time for a cup of coffee, some sweets and long conversations.
 No complaints, no bitterness, just smiling reminiscence of times spent together and times spent apart.
-I didn’t ask about her health, she brought it up herself.
+I didn’t ask about her health, she mentioned it herself.

 “I stopped all the treatment.”

 No more anguishing fight, no more despair, no debilitating side effects of chemicals and radiation.
 I looked at her and she was at peace.
 Serene.
 No tears.
-She even didn’t seem interested in my reaction to her confession.
+She didn’t even seem interested in my reaction to her confession.
 I tried not to show my despair.
 I got up and walked to the window with a view of surrounding greenery, not to show her my eyes.
 She knew the consequences – she was a doctor herself.
 Her sixtieth birthday was just a few years ago.
-All she had now was this simple and comfortable place, filled with the best memories from her entire life.
+All she had now been this simple and comfortable place, filled with the best memories from her entire life.
 And her daughter lived in the neighborhood.

 There was more chat about what’d happened and what would happen if….
 But I didn’t sense any regrets, any blame, certainly no wailing.
 She was at peace.